How to fix a wrong first impression? Do I have a second chance to make a first impression?

 To take action or to simply let it be… are you wondering how you can correct a wrong first impression?
 First, I want you to know that everybody makes a “wrong” first impression every once in a while; it’s only human!
 Instead of dwelling on it, let’s talk about how you can take action.
 It’s important to reflect on what went wrong in your encounter.
 Maybe you felt you could have represented yourself better or shown up in a more confident or approachable way.
-But maybe the way your impression went wrong was that you did or said something offensive and fear repercussions to your reputation.
+But maybe the way your impression went wrong was that you did or said something offensive and feared repercussions to your reputation.
 In this case, your impression could have impacted yourself AND others.

 Once you have identified who has been impacted by this potentially “wrong” encounter, decide whether or not you want to take action.
-If you decide not to take action, instead, take the time to hone in on your ideal appearance, behavior, and communication methods in first encounters.
-With this, be aware that you may have left an unconscious bias with those who you’ve left a potentially negative impression with, and therefore it may take you longer to recover from.
+If you decide not to take action, instead, take the time to hone in on your ideal appearance, behavior, and communication methods in your first encounters.
+With this, be aware that you may have left an unconscious bias with those who you’ve left a potentially negative impression with, and therefore it may take you longer to recover.

 If you would rather take the initiative to mend the impact made by your first impression, I’d like to walk you through an 8-step process to follow.

 First, forgive yourself!
 We all make mistakes, and we all have “off” days.
 The way you go about making right by those affected and growing from your fault says more about you as a person and a professional than your original mistake.